stelligent/cfn-model/vscode_remote_development.md

 ## Container Image

-### Docker Hub: stelligent/vscode-remote-cfn_nag
+### Docker Hub: stelligent/vscode-remote-cfn-model

-The main `.devcontainer/Dockerfile` points to the latest `stelligent/vscode-remote-cfn_nag` Docker Hub container image.
+The main `.devcontainer/Dockerfile` points to the latest `stelligent/vscode-remote-cfn-model` Docker Hub container image.
 This image is created and pushed by a separate GitHub Actions Workflow.
 It will tag the newly created image with the short git sha and `latest`.

 ### Build Dockerfile

-The `stelligent/vscode-remote-cfn_nag` container image is build and controlled by the `.devcontainer/build/Dockerfile`
+The `stelligent/vscode-remote-cfn-model` container image is build and controlled by the `.devcontainer/build/Dockerfile`

 From within this file we are starting from the official Ruby 2.5 image and then going through and installing and configuring the necessary items for the remote build environment.

 Some important items to note here:
 * Installs the `docker` cli so that the `rake` tasks can still run from within the remote development container environment.
 * Installs gems needed for the project and vscode extensions.
-* Creates a non-root user (`cfn_nag_dev`) and provides `sudo` access so that the user can run the `rake` tasks that call the `docker` cli.
+* Creates a non-root user (`cfn-model_dev`) and provides `sudo` access so that the user can run the `rake` tasks that call the `docker` cli.
 * Creates a way for the `bash` command history to be saved between container runs.
 * Sets up the GPG home directory and sets the `tty` so that you can still sign git commits inside the container.